-Sooner or later, everyone gets a flat tire.
-Be prepared for this and other such problems by learning some basic bicycle repair and maintenance techniques.
+Be prepared for flat tires and other issues by learning some basic bicycle repair and maintenance techniques.
+Learn to ride or hone your skills on the bike.
 Click on the shop/organization name to go to their website.

 Clinics and classes at bike shops

 - Bike Gallery (various locations): 503-281-9800 ~ Free clinics on flat repair, basic maintenance, and on-the-road skills

 - Bikes 4 Humanity: ~ Volunteer-based project offers a free multi-week class; students are encouraged to volunteer at community bike tune-up events.